 The lambs started starving to death and the only way they could be sure that the lambs were fed was by picking them up and feeding them like babies.
 Feeding wasn't the only problem; in their area there were a lot of coyotes that would try to eat the lambs whenever they could.
 Pretty soon the money was far from the children's mind; all they wanted was to take care and protect the lambs.
 Sister Malan explained that part of their job was to gather up the dead lambs and bury them.
 She says:

 "It wasn't so bad, until I named one of those lambs.
-It was an awkward little thing with black spot on its nose.
-It was always under my feet, and it knew my voice. loved my lamb.
-It was one held in my arms and fed with bottle like baby.
+It was an awkward little thing with a black spot on its nose.
+It was always under my feet, and it knew my voice.
+I loved my lamb.
+It was one I held in my arms and fed with a bottle like a baby.

-One morning my lamb didn’t come when called. found it later that day under the willows by the creek.
+One morning my lamb didn’t come when I called.
+I found it later that day under the willows by the creek.
 It was dead.
-With tears streaming down my face, picked up my lamb and went to find my father.
-Looking up at him, said, “Dad, isn’t there someone who can help us feed our lambs?”
+With tears streaming down my face, I picked up my lamb and went to find my father.
+Looking up at him, I said, “Dad, isn’t there someone who can help us feed our lambs?”

 As the sister in our Ward read this and told us this story my heart broke!
 I could picture my Savior and Brother, Jesus Christ, speaking to our Heavenly Father.
 I could see Him watching us, the sheep, passing away and leaving Him.
 I could see Jesus Christ saying, "Dad, isn't there someone who can help us feed our lambs?
 Isn't there somebody who can help us bring others unto thee?
 Isn't there someone who can help us save your children?"
 As I sat and fought the tears that were starting to form in my eyes I thought to myself "Sarah, do you help Heavenly Father feed His sheep?"
 After I thought that I had a quote pop into my head from a recent General Conference.
 The quote was "You are doing better than you think you are, but you can do better."
 I want to do better and to help feed Heavenly Father's sheep.